 Anthos is actually a collection of open source projects that, when integrated, establish the Anthos platform.
 Components include:

-Google Kubernetes Engine (GKE) – the command and control center of Anthos.
-GKE runs on distributed, clustered infrastructure, on premises (as in the case of Anthos) or in the cloud.
+Google Kubernetes Engine (GKE) – the container management center of Anthos.
+GKE runs on distributed, clustered infrastructure, on premises on VMware or natively in the cloud.

 GKE On-prem – for customer deployment of GKE on a compatible hardware stack and as a virtual appliance within VMware vSphere within a customer’s data center or other non-public cloud deployment model.
 Google manages the platform from the perspective of upgrading the software and applying the latest patches to maintain compatibility with versions running in public clouds.